 There’s no point trying to wait for things to improve if they haven’t got better after a few months.
 They probably won’t and the job will only end up causing you stress.

 You’ll be surprised that it is possible to turn a nightmare job into a dream one.
-These tips will definitely help!
+These tips will help!